MrDapperGent/cloudExplorer/README.md

 # Downloading

-For the latest stable release, please download cloudExplorer-X.zip from the [Releases Page.](https://github.com/rusher81572/cloudExplorer/releases)
+For the latest stable release, please click on the download link from the [Releases Page.](https://github.com/rusher81572/cloudExplorer/releases)

 For the latest development release, please download cloudExplorer-dev.zip from [Amazon S3.](https://cloudexplorer.s3.amazonaws.com:443/cloudExplorer-dev.zip)